NilsLeo/Commercial-Brand-Differentiating-Message-Analysis/README.md

   <img src="./Resources/images/SuperBowl.png" alt="Super Bowl" width="300"/>
 </div>
 </center>
-This Project aims to provide a Framework which can be used to analyse a commercial and identify whether or not this commercial contains a Brand Differentiating Message (BDM)
+This University Project aims to provide a Framework which can be used to analyse a commercial and identify whether or not this commercial contains a Brand Differentiating Message (BDM).
+[This Spreadsheet](BDM.xlsx) contains a list of Superbowl Ads which are labeled with either 1 (BDM) or 0 (No BDM) by the marketing faculty of my University.
+Due to limitations in Data Quality (Subjectivity, Binary Classification) and Quantity (only a few hundred ads, class imbalance), this project should be considered as more of a conceptual approach, rather than a model with a high accuracy.

+Due to the small number of Ads, we used a machine learning approach, with manually engineered features, rather than just passing text through to a nerual network.

 ---